-- 3.[If municipal Agricultural land prioritization criteria have not been established:] To apply Highlands Council prioritization criteria in making determinations regarding Agricultural Land Preservation (whether by fee simple, easement dedication, transfer of development rights, or other agricultural land conservation techniques), which are ordered as follows: - a.[If Applicable] Farmland designated as Agricultural Priority Area (see Exhibit GG); and - b.d.
-[If Applicable] Farmland located within an Agricultural Resource Area (see Exhibit FF). - 4.[If municipal Agricultural land prioritization criteria have been established:] To recognize and consider Highlands Council prioritization criteria in addition to existing Borough/Township/Town criteria, in making determinations regarding Agricultural Land Preservation (whether by fee simple, easement dedication transfer of development rights, or other agricultural land conservation techniques).
-Highlands priorities are ordered as follows: - a.
-[If Applicable] Farmland designated as Agricultural Priority Area (see Exhibit GG); and - b.[If Applicable] Farmland located within an Agricultural Resource Area (see Exhibit FF). - 5.3.To maintain a current Recreation and Open Space Inventory (ROSI) where required by the NJDEP Green Acres Program. - 6.4.To seek ways to establish and fund local land acquisition for preservation and stewardship programs or to expand existing open space and stewardship programs. - 7.5.To identify lands subject to stewardship programs within this Land Preservation and Land Stewardship Plan and to provide that information to the Highlands Council. - 8.6.
-To require that conservation or land stewardship easements imposed during the course of development applications be enforceable by the Highlands Council and at least one of the following entities, as qualified and amenable in accordance with the particular circumstances: the Borough/Township/TownTownship, the County Agriculture Development Board, the SADC, Green Acres, or a non-profit land trust organized pursuant to § 501 (c)(3) of the federal tax code and engaged in the protection of land for the purpose of providing long-term stewardship of land resources. - 9.7.To establish a stewardship and monitoring program for preserved lands owned by or dedicated to the Borough/Township/TownTownship.
-This objective may be accomplished with the assistance of a non-profit land trust organized pursuant to §
+- a.c.
+Lands within Highlands Resource Areas generally, including but not limited to forested portions of Forest Resource Areas, Critical Habitat Areas, and Riparian Areas, particularly any portion of a Resource Area designated as "High Integrity" or "High Resource Value." - 2.
+To maintain a current Recreation and Open Space Inventory (ROSI) where required by the NJDEP Green Acres Program. - 2.3.
+To seek ways to establish and fund local land acquisition for preservation and stewardship programs or to expand existing open space and stewardship programs. - 2.4.To identify lands subject to stewardship programs within this Land Preservation and Land Stewardship Plan and to provide that information to the Highlands Council. - 2.5.
+To require that conservation or land stewardship easements imposed during the course of development applications be enforceable by the Highlands Council and at least one of the following entities, as qualified and amenable in accordance with the particular circumstances: the Township, the County Agriculture Development Board, the SADC, Green Acres, or a non-profit land trust organized pursuant to § 501 (c)(3) of the federal tax code and engaged in the protection of land for the purpose of providing long-term stewardship of land resources. - 2.6.
+To establish a stewardship and monitoring program for preserved lands owned by or dedicated to the Township.
+This objective may be accomplished with the assistance of a non-profit land trust organized pursuant to § 501 (c)(3) of the federal tax code and engaged in the protection of land for the purpose of providing long-term stewardship of land resources. - 2.7.
+To develop and implement a Forest Management Plan or Forest Stewardship Plan consistent with the standards of the NJ Forest Stewardship Program for application to municipally-owned forest lands. - 2.8.
+To ensure periodic monitoring of easement restrictions protecting Critical Habitat Areas, associated species and ecological communities from any changes in land use or management practices that would impair these resources. - 2.9.To implement Riparian Area restoration practices on Preserved Lands that give priority to ecological and watershed protection measures. - 2.10.
+To identify and preserve opportunities for outdoor recreation, including a variety of active and passive recreation options, in such locations and in such manner as to ensure environmental resource protections, while addressing the needs of the local population for physical activity, social interaction, connection with nature and the natural environment, and enjoyment of the outdoors.